-Majority of Indian citizen have reposed their trust on Congress Party led UPA Government to run the Union Government for another 5 year term.
-The mandate represent the past performance and future prospect.
-We at the Chamber feel that in the budgetary exercise future prospect and budgetary allocations are discussed at length and there is no scope of comparison of budgetary allocation of previous period with actual utilization and use of such budgetary allocations.
-In other words, there should be major thrust on performance along with future prospect.
+In the budgetary exercise future prospect and budgetary allocations are discussed at length and there is no scope of comparison of budgetary allocation of previous period with actual utilization and use of such budgetary allocations.
+There should be major thrust on performance along with future prospect.
 To judge the performance there is a greater need of accountability, which will require the information to Indian citizen about the budgetary allocation, made and actual amount spent under each budgetary heads.
 Similarly there is a scope of optimum use of limited resources of fund.
 It may be achieved by blocking the leakage of fund in the course of utilization and distribution.
-Although there are no documented figures available on record, it has been published in the media (electronic as well as print) that against Rs.1/- spent by the government only 10-15 paisa reaches the needy people at grass root level, where recipients are poor people.